vatnz-dev/sops/docs/aerodromes/Procedural/nznv.md

 ### QTMA
 Tower is normally not required to advise QTMA of any departing IFR traffic, and may conduct a silent handover as per the list above.
 Except where previously coordinated, IFR aircraft shall cross the common airspace boundary overhead an IFR waypoint, or established on an airway.

-All VFR traffic handovers shall be coordinated with STH.
+All VFR traffic handovers shall be coordinated with QTMA.

 ### DN TWR

-Tower shall coordinate all traffic handovers with DN TWR, and shall advise the aircraft's current and cleared altitude, and estimated time that they will be crossing the common airspace boundary.
+Tower shall coordinate all traffic handovers with DN TWR, and shall advise the aircraft's current and cleared altitude, and estimated time that they will be crossing the common airspace boundary, or handover point as defined in the [handover table](#handovers).

 ## Ryans Creek Uncontrolled IFR
 Ryans Creek (NZRC) is a small uncontrolled aerodrome 30 nm south of Invercargill.